BIO301 Advanced Cell Biology

 Students should be able to use the competence as basis for further studies and work in biological disciplines including food science, biotechnology, veterinary medicine, domestic animal science, aquaculture, food industry, biomedicine and nutrition.

-Lectures and study groups
+Lectures, two mandatory tests and study groups

 Canvas.
 Supervised study groups.